Financial planning tools and services to put you on the path to the future you want

 Depending on your circumstances, the Roth Conversion Explorer may recommend anywhere from zero to 10 or more conversions.

 The tool does not currently enable you to apply the suggested conversions directly to one of your scenarios.
+(It is something we are working on.)
 And, we realize that entering a large number of conversions one by one is onerous.